Azure/Industrial-IoT/docs/modules/publisher.md

 Typically you specify the IoTHub owner connectionstring only on the first start of the application.
 The connectionstring will be encrypted and stored in the platforms certificiate store.
 On subsequent calls it will be read from there and reused.
 If you specify the connectionstring on each start, the device which is created for the application in the IoTHub device registry will be removed and recreated each time.

-## Native on Windows
-Open the opcpublisher.sln project with Visual Studio 2017, build the solution and publish it.
-You can start the application in the 'Target directory' you have published to with:

-    dotnet opcpublisher.dll <applicationname> [<iothubconnectionstring>] [options]

-## Using a self-built container
-Build your own container and then start the container:

-    docker run <your-container-name> <applicationname> [<iothubconnectionstring>] [options]

-## Using a container from Microsoft Container Registry
-There is a prebuilt container available on docker hub.
-To start it, just do:

-    docker run mcr.microsoft.com/iotedge/opc-publisher <applicationname> [<iothubconnectionstring>] [options]

-Check [docker Hub](https://hub.docker.com/_/microsoft-iotedge-opc-publisher) to see which operating systems and processor architectures are supported.
-The right container for your OS and CPU architecture (if supported) will be automatically selected and used.

 ## Using it as a module in Azure IoT Edge
 OPC Publisher is ready to be used as a module to run in [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge) Microsoft's Intelligent Edge framework.
 We recommend to take a look on the information available on the beforementioned link and use then the information provided here.
 When using